Updated 2026-03-15

 After talking to dozens of dental practices about their email marketing, here is what separates the practices that see real results:

 They automate the basics.
 Every practice should have automated appointment reminders and recall sequences running.
 This is not optional anymore.
-Practices that automate these basics see 20-30% fewer no-shows.
+Practices that automate these basics see 20-30% fewer no-shows and significantly higher recall booking rates.

 They keep it simple.
 The practices sending 10-email welcome sequences rarely finish setting them up.
 Start with 3 sequences: appointment reminders, 6-month recall, and new patient welcome.
-Add more later.
+Add more later when those are working well.

 They actually look at the data.
 Open rates, click rates, bookings from email.
-The practices that check these monthly and adjust their approach always outperform those who set and forget.
+The practices that check these monthly and adjust their approach always outperform those who set it and forget it entirely.

 Getting Started